sansbacon/pangadfs-configapp/docs/index.md

 pangadfs is a pandas-based (python) genetic algorithm framework for fantasy sports.
 It uses a plugin architecture to enable maximum flexibility while also providing a fully-functional implementation of a genetic algorithm for lineup optimization.

 pangadfs-configapp is a plugin that provides for structured configuration of pangadfs applications.
+Specifically, it offers an OptimizeConfig in the pangadfs.optimize namespace to coordinate the steps of lineup optimization using an AppSettings object.

 ---

 **Documentation**: <a href="https://sansbacon.github.io/pangadfs-configapp/">https://sansbacon.github.io/pangadfs-configapp/</a>